johnwilson/bytengine/README.md

 ## Development

-Bytengine is developed on OS X so you should adapt the following instructions to your Os/Distro (Only tested on OS X and Ubuntu Linux)
+Bytengine is developed on OS X so you should adapt the following instructions to your Os/Distro (Only tested on OS X, Ubuntu Linux, Raspbian)

 Current Build Prerequisites: